viur-framework/viur-core/docs/doc_start/15_basics.rst

 That's it.
 When this Skeleton is connected to a module later on, ViUR's admin tools like the Vi automatically provide an auto-generated input mask on it.

-A Skeleton does automatically provide the bone ``key`` also, which is an instance of the class :class:`keyBone<core.bones.bone.keyBone>`.
+A Skeleton does automatically provide the bone ``key`` also, which is an instance of the class :class:`KeyBone<core.bones.bone.key>`.
 This bone holds the value of the unique entity key, that is required to uniquely identify an entity within the database.
 The pre-defined bones ``creationdate`` and ``changedate`` of each skeleton store the date and time when the entity was created or changed.
 In terms of ViUR, an entity is a document or dataset in the datastore, that stores information.

 By default, ViUR provides the following base classes of bones that can be used immediately: